swanhack/BrainFuck-/README.md

 Instructions inside square brackets will only be processed if the current value in the array is zero when the initial square bracket is reached, otherwise the program will jump to the closing square bracket.
 Equally if the second square bracket is reached when the current value is not zero it will jump back to the initial square bracket.

+Note: Any character that is not listed above is considered a comment and therefore not interpreted.

 Because of this seemingly limited instruction set and the due to the fact BrainFuck programs don't give any indication of their state they can look a little .. random.

 ```BrainFuck